landrylaboratory/Gene_duplication_2019/README.txt

 006_gather_simulations.sh: This script looks at the results of a simulation run and gathers them with a tabular format in a folder named "Final_results" inside the main folder of the simulation run.

-007_tools_simulations_figures_4_5_S12_S13_S14_S15_S16: This script loads some functions that allow the analyses of the simulations after they are gathered by the previous script.
-It then uses these functions to produce figures 4, 5, S12, S13, S14, S15, and S16 from the paper.
+007_tools_simulations_figures_4_5: This script loads some functions that allow the analyses of the simulations after they are gathered by the previous script.
+It then uses these functions to produce figures 4 and its supplements (2 to 4), as well as figure 5 and its supplements (1 to 3).

 #########################################################################
 #       Scripts_for_pfam_similarity folder                              #
 #########################################################################

 001_pfam_similarity.R: This is the script that does the analysis of the pfam domain annotation similarities.
+It produces figure 3-figure supplement 1.